• <GetStart>

 Description

-The syncapp function updates application files, such as a .pen and .pff, from a new version of the application package (package.json) on a server.
+The syncapp function updates application files, such as a .pen and .pff, from a new version of the application package (package.json) on a synchronization service.
 This function is used to make updates, such as bug fixes and other modifications, to an application already deployed on mobile devices in the field.

-The function checks for an updated version of the application on the server that the program is currently connected to from a previous call to syncconnect.
-If the version of the application on the server is newer than the currently running version, then the new package is downloaded from the server and the application on the device is updated.
+The function checks for an updated version of the application on the synchronization service that the program is currently connected to from a previous call to syncconnect.
+If the version of the application on the service is newer than the currently running version, then the new package is downloaded and the application on the device is updated.

 Using syncapp is typically only for advanced scenarios, such as when you want to update an application over Bluetooth or when you want to initiate an update from within a menu program.
-In most cases it is simpler to use Update Installed Applications from the menu in the Entry Applications screen of CSEntry as it does the same update as syncapp without requiring any custom logic.
+In most cases it is simpler to use Update Installed Applications from the menu in CSEntry's Entry Applications screen as it does the same update as syncapp without requiring any custom logic.

-Before calling syncapp, you must first connect to a server by calling syncconnect.
+Before calling syncapp, you must first connect to a synchronization service by calling syncconnect.

-To use the syncapp function, you must first upload the application package to a server using the Deploy Application tool.
-The syncapp function looks for a package on the server with the same package name as the currently running application.
-If no package matching the current package name has been deployed to the server, the function will display an error.
+To use the syncapp function, you must first upload the application package to a synchronization service using the Deploy Application tool.
+The syncapp function looks for a package on the service with the same package name as the currently running application.
+If no package matching the current package name has been deployed to the service, the function will display an error.
 Note that the application package is not necessarily the same as the name of the .pen file.
-The package name is the name that was entered in the Deploy Application tool when the package was deployed to the server.
+The package name is the name that was entered in the Deploy Application tool when the package was deployed to the service.
 It is important therefore to always use the same package name whenever deploying updates to an application.

-The syncapp function only downloads the application if the version of the application on the server is more recent than the version on the mobile device.
-This is accomplished by storing the date and time the package was uploaded to the server by the Deploy Application tool.
-This date and time is stored in the application package and is used to determine if the package on the server is newer than the package on the mobile device.
+The syncapp function only downloads the application if the version of the application on the synchronization service is more recent than the version on the mobile device.
+This is accomplished by storing the date and time the package was uploaded to the service by the Deploy Application tool.
+This date and time is stored in the application package and is used to determine if the package on the service is newer than the package on the mobile device.

-Furthermore, if you are using a CSWeb server or Bluetooth, in order to keep data usage to a minimum, only files that are different in the version of the package on the server from those in the version on the mobile device are downloaded.
+Furthermore, if you are using CSWeb or Bluetooth, in order to keep data usage to a minimum, only files that are different than those in the version on the mobile device are downloaded.
 This way if you have large files in your application package that do not change as part of the update, they will not slow down the update.
-This optimization is not done for Dropbox or FTP servers.
+This optimization is not done for Dropbox or FTP.

 Files in the downloaded package overwrite the corresponding files on the mobile device.
 To avoid generating multiple copies of the same file, use the same directory layout, file and folder names in the updated package as were used in the original package.